liberu-ui/filters/README.md

 Renderless VueJS filter components with Bulma implementations

-Can be used outside of the Enso ecosystem.
+Can be used outside of the Liberu ecosystem.

 For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)